Borecjeborec1/Pequena/readme.md

 import Pequena

 window = Pequena.init_window()
+# This window object has access to the window API
 ```

 Go to the `settings.json` and change the `src` attribute to an actual client directory and you are ready to go!